DiscontinuedUpdate: New Balance 840 v4

 Like the past model, the fit of the 840 v3 is quite full.
 It has a standard fit that provides just enough space in the heel and spacious forefoot with a secure midfoot.
 Most runners will find the fit to their liking, especially for numerous hours of training.
 Available widths are medium, wide, and extra wide.
 Sizing is on the money with options ranging from 6 to 15 for the men’s and 5 to 12 for the women’s.

 The outsole has non-aggressive treads and covered with blown rubber in the most part for better traction.
 Shielding the high-impact areas is the durable Ndurance rubber for an enduring outsole lifespan.
+These outsole elements are also present in the New Balance 840 v4.

 A full-length EVA provides decent cushioning and durability in the outsole.
 New Balance made the ride a bit softer by using the ABZORB foam in the shoe.
 It is a top of the line midsole foam that offers excellent shock-absorbing features and resiliency.
 Together, they make the cushioning slightly softer, more durable, and with better shock dispersal.